 Libraries, archives, and museums have been digitizing items in their collections for years and sharing them widely.
 This page offers tips and suggestions for finding digitized primary sources in subscription databases and on the open web.

-Visit the other pages in this guide to find out more about the research process and primary sources in general, to learn about archival finding aids and sources for background research, and for guidance on finding collections, visiting repositories, and using archives in person once libraries are open again.
+Visit the other pages in this guide to find out more about the research process and primary sources in general, to learn about archival finding aids and sources for background research, and for guidance on finding collections, visiting repositories, and using archives in person.

 The basic steps for digital and analog archival research are essentially the same, with the exception of visiting repositories, of course.
 The Research Process tab in this guide outlines some best practices to help you get started.

-You can use those keywords and subject terms when you search digital portals, search engines, library websites, and subscription databases to find digitized primary sources.
-Be sure to visit the websites of repositories holding items of interest to discover related materials on your topic.
+You can use those keywords and subject terms when you search digital portals, search engines, library websites, and databases to find digitized primary sources.
+Be sure to visit the websites of repositories holding items of interest to discover other materials that may be of interest.

 It is important to remember that although there are many millions of digitized primary sources online and more content is added every day, the vast majority of unpublished archival material that exists in libraries, archives, museums, and historical societies around the world has NOT been digitized and is NOT available online.

 That said, in-depth research is still possible because libraries have made whole collections available online where once they could offer only highlights.
 Also, archival collections that were previously published in microfilm or in printed volumes have since been digitized and turn up in both subscription databases and on the open web.

 It is also important to note that while the individual items and collections that have been digitized were prioritized in some way by the repository (see below), there are countless other equally valuable research materials that have not been digitized.